 How is the human ear a transducer?
 The human ear, which is made of many components, acts as a transducer that converts mechanical wave energy (sound waves and the vibrations they in the ear) into electrical energy (the impulses that are sent from the inner ear to the brain for us to “hear” as sound.

 How do I turn my speakers into a microphone?
 We can turn a loudspeaker into a microphone by simply reversing the signal flow.
 Speakers are often wired the same as an unbalanced microphone would be.
-Therefore, we can often simply plug the speaker into a mic input on a mixer and it will act as a mic.
-Note that we may need to replace the connector of the speaker with a suitable plug for the mic input.
+Therefore, we can often simply plug the speaker into a mic input on a mixer, and it will act as a mic.
+Note that we may need to replace the speaker's connector with a suitable plug for the mic input.

 I've written more on how to turn a speaker into a microphone in my article How To Turn A Loudspeaker Into A Microphone In 2 Easy Steps.